rexxars/npm-high-impact-cli/README.md

 ## Use

-This package is [ESM only][esm] and requires Node.js version 14.14 or above.
+This package is ESM only and requires Node.js version 14.14 or above.

 ```sh
 npx npm-high-impact-cli <username>